EduardoAC/eduardo-cv-frontend-web/content/posts/mitigating-cache-poisoning-in-aws-cloudfront.md

 - Why we ultimately chose CloudFront Functions
 - Practical code and patterns you can reuse

-## 🧨 What Is Cache Poisoning?
+## What Is Cache Poisoning?

 Cache poisoning happens when a malicious request tricks your CDN into storing the wrong content under a valid cache key.
 The next user who comes along gets the poisoned content instead of the real one.

-It's like someone sneaking into a library and swapping the label on a box of JavaScript code — every reader who checks it out gets junk instead of the book they needed.
+It's like someone sneaking into a library and swapping the label on a box of JavaScript code, every reader who checks it out gets junk instead of the book they needed.

-## 📉 Why This Matters for Frontend Engineers
+## Why This Matters for Frontend Engineers

 From a business perspective, even a single poisoned entry can be catastrophic: